ClaPalo/npc_gzip/README.md

 python main_text.py --record --score --distance_fn <DISTANCE DIR>
 ```

-to calculate accuracy.
-Otherwise, the accuracy will be calculated automatically using the command in the last section.
+Anyway, the accuracy will be automatically calculated using the command in the section above.

-#### Use Custom Dataset
+#### Use Custom Dataset (We didn't try this)

 You can use your own custom dataset by passing `custom` to `--dataset`; pass the data directory that contains `train.txt` and `test.txt` to `--data_dir`; pass the class number to the `--class_num`.